 LOOK OUTSIDE INSTITUTIONAL RELIGION.
 In many countries, fewer people are affiliating with houses of worship.
 One of the fastest-growing segments in religion surveys is people who profess spiritual beliefs but don’t attend worship.
 Stories about their expressions of spirituality — through environmental groups, books, conferences, yoga, house churches and more — say a lot about religion.

 INSIDE INSTITUTIONAL RELIGION, FIND GREAT STORIES.
-Houses of worship and religious organizations still remain rich, powerful and, in some cases, influential forces.
+Houses of worship and religious organizations still remain rich, powerful and, in some cases, influential forces in many places.
 Stories about their inner workings can be fascinating, telling or disturbing.
-How does a 13-member congregation 40,000 or a 2,000-member congregation 40?
+How does a 13-member congregation grow to 40,000 or a 2,000-member congregation shrink to 40?
 What happens after a faith leader’s fall from grace?
 How do houses of worship attract younger members and increase diversity?

 PATROL THE PUBLIC SQUARE.
 Bitter clashes, unlikely alliances and surprising resolutions all mark the high-profile stories found when religion intersects with education, government, health, science and more.
 Ask why conflicts or alliances exist, why some issues can be resolved and why others never will be.

 WHEN POSSIBLE, BE LOCAL AND NATIONAL — OR LOCAL AND GLOBAL.
-One of the best ways to pump up the impact of a religion story is to connect it to a nationa or global trend or event.
+One of the best ways to pump up the impact of a religion story is to connect it to a national, regional or global trend or event.
 This gives readers, viewers and listeners a sense that the values debated in their town are being tested on a larger playing field.
-Most local stories can be placed in national context, and most houses of worship and religious have strong international ties because of immigration, missionary or relief work, sister congregations, funding of overseas projects or concern for members of their faith involved in violent conflicts internationally.
+Most local stories can easily be placed in national or international context, and most houses of worship and religious have strong international ties because of immigration, missionary or relief work, sister congregations, funding of overseas projects or concern for members of their faith involved in violent conflicts internationally.

 ENCOURAGE CONVERSATION.
 Rather than always reporting on one faith group at a time, focus on issue stories that reflect the thinking of a variety of faiths.
-How do differ in their approach to
+How do faith groups differ in their approach to today’s most controversial social topics?

 BE TIMELY, BUT DON’T WORRY TOO MUCH ABOUT TIME PEGS.
 With religion, some of the best stories result from following up later to find out what effect a vote, a change in leadership or a new policy had on real people’s lives.